Identity theft has long been a problem in the United States, including in Florida. This…

 A criminal defense lawyer may suggest working with the prosecution for a plea deal.
 Through a plea negotiation, the felony charge might be reduced in exchange for a guilty plea.
 The downside of a plea bargain might be a misdemeanor conviction.

-If police did not have probable cause to search the woman’s car, it might be possible to have the case overturned.
+If the police did not have probable cause to search the woman’s car, it might be possible to have the case overturned.
 The Fourth Amendment to the United States Constitution offers legal protection to citizens from unreasonable searches and seizures.
 In order to search a person’s property or person, officers must have either probable cause or a search warrant.
 In the event that police violated a defendant’s rights, the entire case might be dismissed.

 Florida Newszap, “Okeechobee woman facing felony meth charge”, Eric Kopp, June 06, 2014